Adaptive Cholesky Gaussian Processes: Experimental details

+For an overview of the datasets we use, see~\cref{tbl:datasets}.
+The datasets are all normalized to have zero mean and unit variance for each feature.
 We explore two different computing environments.
-For datasets smaller than 20\,000 data points, we ran our experiments on a single GPU.
+For datasets smaller than \num{20000} data points, we ran our experiments on a single GPU.
 This is the same setup as in \citet{artemev2021cglb} with the difference that we use a \textsc{Titan RTX} whereas they have used a \textsc{Tesla V100}.
-For datasets larger than 20\,000 datapoints, our setup differs from \citet{artemev2021cglb}.
+For datasets larger than \num{20000} datapoints, our setup differs from \citet{artemev2021cglb}.
 We use only CPUs on machines where the kernel matrix still fits fully into memory.
 Specifically, we used machines running Ubuntu 18.04 with 50 Gigabytes of RAM and two \textsc{Intel Xeon E5-2670 v2} CPUs.

-The plots for the hyper-parameter optimization are shown in figures~\ref{fig:hyp_metro_lml}--\ref{fig:hyp_pumadyn_rmse}.
-Each point in the plots corresponds to one accepted optimization step for the given methods.
-Each point thus corresponds to a particular set of hyper-parameters during the optimization.
-In figures~\ref{fig:hyp_metro_rmse}--\ref{fig:hyp_pumadyn_rmse}, we show the root-mean-square error, RMSE, that each methods obtains on the test set at each optimisation step.
-In figures~\ref{fig:hyp_metro_lml}--\ref{fig:hyp_kin40k_lml}, we show the log-marginal likelihood, $\log p(\vy)$, that an exact GP would have achieved with the specific set of hyper-parameters at each optimization step for each method.